wongwingtsan/CG-DGAE-reconstruction-model/README.md

 # CG-DGAE: Cluster-guided Denoising Graph Auto-Encoder

-This  for traffic sensor data analysis.
-The model uses cluster information to guide the denoising procerepository implements a Cluster-guided Denoising Graph Auto-Encoder (CG-DGAE)ss in a graph auto-encoder architecture.
+This for traffic sensor data rectification.
+The model uses cluster information to guide sampling procudure to train a graph auto-encoder.
+The trained model enables to rectify faulty traffic sensor sequence at a cluster level.
 The clustering module is not included in this repo but in the other repo.

 ## Model Architecture